awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-rulegroup-rule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-wafv2-rulegroup-rule-name"></a>
 The name of the rule\.
-You can't change the name of a `Rule` after you create it\.
+If you change the name of a `Rule` after you create it and you want the rule's metric name to reflect the change, update the metric name in the rule's `VisibilityConfig` settings\.
+AWS WAF doesn't automatically update the metric name when you update the rule name\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`